joeconstantino/test-tableau-mcp/README.md

 # test-tableau-mcp
-a quick POC to expose Tableau VDS endpoints through an MCP server and integrate them with Claude Desktop client
+This project is a quick prototype to expose Tableau VDS endpoints through an MCP server and integrate them with Claude Desktop client.

-To run this MCP Server and connect it Claude Desktop follow these steps (this was adapted from the [how-to guide here](https://modelcontextprotocol.io/quickstart/server).
+To run this MCP Server and connect it Claude Desktop follow these steps.
+These instructions were adapted from the [MCP how-to guide](https://modelcontextprotocol.io/quickstart/server).
 These instructions assume you are using MacOS/Linux.
 If you're running Windows, refer to the how-to guide linked above.

 ## System requirements
 Python 3.10 or higher installed.
 You must use the Python MCP SDK 1.2.0 or higher.

 ## Set up your environment
+Install UV if you haven't already.
 ```python
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```